Age 5: Juvenile Plagiarism Saves the Day

 Age 28: Green Fences Make Great Neighbors

-“We’re wondering if you’d like to write a serial story for us,” came the question.
+“We’re wondering if you’d like to write a serial story for Family First?,” came the question.

 I think I fainted.